The Role of Oral Health in TMJ Disorders

 SUMMARY

-The health of the teeth and gums can play a role in TMJ disorders by influencing the stability of the bite and the state of tension in the jaw muscles.
+The health of the teeth and gums can play a role in TMJ disorders by influencing the stability of the bite and the postural tonus of the jaw muscles.

 DENTAL HEALTH AND BITE STABILITY

-Dental diseases can destabilize a bite by causing teeth to shift.
+A stable bite is a fundamental requirement for TMJ health, but dental diseases can destabilize a bite by causing teeth to shift.
 A cavity on one side of a tooth can cause the neighboring tooth to tip into the space, which causes the opposite side of that neighboring tooth to tip upward in a way that interferes with the bite, which causes the jaw muscles to change their firing pattern in order to avoid the bite interference.
-Gum disease can shift a tooth by changing the shape of its bony socket.
-A stable bite is a fundamental requirement for TMJ health.
+Gum disease can shift a tooth by changing the shape of its bony socket. .

 DENTAL HEALTH AND JAW MUSCLE TENSION

-Dental diseases reflexively increase jaw muscle tension, because the teeth form a joint between the upper and lower jawbones, and joints are wired with protective reflexes that respond to any noxious input from the joint by increasing the tonus in whatever muscles cross that joint.
-Cavities and gum disease can thereby trigger jaw muscle tightness.
-Sometimes the clenching or grinding feels like scratching an itch.
+Dental diseases reflexively increase jaw muscle tonus, because the teeth form a joint between the upper and lower jawbones, and joints are wired with protective reflexes that respond to any noxious sensory input by increasing the tonus in the muscles which cross that joint.
+Cavities and gum disease can provide that noxious sensory input and thereby trigger jaw muscle tightness.

 CAVITIES

-Cavities occur mostly in young people when bacteria digest sugars in plaque and trapped food, producing acid which eats holes in the enamel and dentin wherever the food gets trapped, primarily in the spaces between the teeth or in the valleys on the tops of the teeth during the first two decades of life.
-Cavities can occur again when older people undergo dry mouth (common side effects of drugs), which prevents saliva from rinsing away the acids created by bacteria in plaque that accumulates at the gumlines and root surfaces.
+Cavities on the biting surfaces and the spaces between teeth occur when bacteria digest sugars in plaque and trapped food, producing acid which eats holes in the enamel and dentin wherever the food gets trapped, primarily in the spaces between the teeth or in the valleys on the tops of the teeth during the first two decades of life.
+Cavities at the gumlines and root surfaces often occur later in life when older people undergo dry mouth (common side effects of drugs), which prevents saliva from rinsing away the acids created by bacteria in plaque that accumulates .

 GUM DISEASE

-Preventing gum disease requires not only regularly removing food and plaque, - it also requires gum massage.
+Preventing gum disease requires not only regularly removing food and plaque after eating, - it also requires gum massage.
 Our gums evolved with an almost constant source of rhythmically alternating compression and release from chewing tough food on a bite table that stayed close to the gums, because the teeth wore down as the gums receded.
 Each chew compressed the gums, which pumped out the old blood, and each release let in new blood.
-Today, most of our food is too soft to provide much massage from chewing, and any tough chewing that we undertake occurs far from the gums, which have receeded far from the bite table.
-Therefore healthy gums require additional massage.
+Today, most of our food is too soft to provide much massage from chewing, and any tough chewing that we undertake occurs too far from the receeding gums to provide the massage needed.

 RUBBER TIPS

-The best way to provide gum massage is by using the rubber tips that were on the end of every toothbrush for the better part of a century, until they were removed for marketing reasons - they last too long.
+You can recreate healthy gum massage by using one of the rubber tips that were on the end of every toothbrush for the better part of a century, until they were removed for marketing reasons - they last too long.
 Rubber tips are still available, but they must be purchased separately.
 Teeth are like glass, and this little pointed cone of rubber cleans them like a squeege cleans a windshield.
 It should be rubbed along the gumline from one tooth to the next and pushed into the space between each pair of teeth until it briefly blanches the gums.
 The gums turn white when they lose the old blood, and they turn pink again when new blood flows back in to replenish the tissues.
-In this manner, gum massage provides an accessory circulatory pump for the most critical periodontal areas.
+In this manner, massage provides an accessory circulatory pump for the gums.

 FLOSSING